 My loved one was a Veteran, is there assistance with arranging for a Tribal honor guard?

-The Tribe has a Veteran Coordinator that can assist you with this, see the listing under Staff Assistance listed below.
+The Tribe has a Veteran Coordinator that can assist you with this, see the listing under Staff Assistance on this page.

 How do I purchase a casket with the Pendleton blanket lining?